noorulain-dev/Pharmaceutical-POS-System/README.md

 # Pharmaceutical-POS-System
-A POS System for pharmacies with complete functionalities
+A Point of Sale System for pharmacies with complete functionalities